 Jim and Paul exchanged glances.
 “Y-yes.
 We’re here doing a nature documentary, of sorts.
 Why?
 What’s the trouble?”

 The man had walked the length of the clearing until he was a good hundred feet away before he stopped and squinted his eyes.
 Jim noted that the firearm he held in his left hand was a Nemo Omen Match 2, and put 2-and-2 together predicted almost exactly what the man was about to say next.

 “Nothing much at all, just heard frantic panicking in the woods about a mile southeast of where I was huntin’ them hogs.
 Bastards been swarmin’ all over the country, only came to West Virginia here a few years ago.”
-The man looked thoughtfully into the forest as he idly fiddled with wad of dipping tobacco folded into a glob in the southwest corner of his lip.
+The man looked thoughtfully into the forest as he idly fiddled with a wad of dipping tobacco folded into a glob in the southwest corner of his lip.

-He spit out a gob of it.
+He spat out a gob of it.